wiloon/blog/content/post/archive-2/2018-07-25-huawei-p8-root.md

 - wait until the phone reboot - in the moment you see the Huawei Logo skip pressing the Power Button but stay on Vol+ until you are succesfully bootet to TWRP

-- TWRP ask you by the first start for root access "Allow to modify system partion&#8221; - swype to confirm "yes&#8221;
+- TWRP ask you by the first start for root access "Allow to modify system partion" - swype to confirm "yes"

-- go to button "Backup&#8221;, select your external Storage and make a complete Nandroid Backup of all shown partititions
+- go to button "Backup", select your external Storage and make a complete Nandroid Backup of all shown partititions

 - after you can Root your Phone now - see description